Terriers may view us as the fun police, but if we make the effort to get them on message their work ethic is second to none, says Jackie Drakeford

 A low boredom threshold

-We must vary our rewards too, because terriers have an extraordinarily low boredom threshold.
+We must vary our rewards too, because terrier breeds have an extraordinarily low boredom threshold.
 The element of surprise keeps them interested.
 From time to time the reward should be withheld, because gambling is as addictive to dogs as it can be to people, whereas nobody ever became addicted to a vending machine.
 All terriers become excited very quickly and we need to keep their home life calm so that going out and working with us is their main source of delight.
 Otherwise why would they co-operate for something they can easily enjoy at any time?
 Squeaky toys should silenced by piercing the squeaker with a skewer, barring a single exception that comes out on walks and training sessions only.
 It is never given to the terrier, but is a squeak that lives in your pocket.
 Providing it is not over-used it can be invaluable when coupled with a well-timed reward.
 If you think you don’t have the timing, don’t use the toy.
 Biting down on squeaky toys also encourages hard mouth, and given that all but a very few terriers need no encouragement whatever in this direction, if you want your terrier as a beating or roughshooting companion, it is better to eschew them completely.

 There are degrees of terrierness just as there are layers of gundoggery.
 While any terrier will go ratting, career terriers — those bred specifically as earth dogs — are better to be kept solely for that elite task.
 In corporate buzzwords heard at a conference totally unrelated to canine matters, these dogs are “pivoted to look at sources of new chaos”.
 Their whole being centres on going to ground and tackling a variety of quarry.

-Other terriers are more suited to family life, though retaining their terrier spirit and showing more interest in going to ground than is comfortable for the person who simply wanted a roughshooting companion.
+Certain terrier breeds are more suited to family life, though retaining their terrier spirit and showing more interest in going to ground than is comfortable for the person who simply wanted a roughshooting companion.
 While most terriers need to be protected from their instincts, this is especially the case with smaller breeds that are still mentally wired for hunting above and below ground but physically no longer equipped with the power or dentition for those disciplines.